C

 Policy violations that would block publication include games with adult content, excessive violence, harassment features, scams, copyright infringement, or deceptive monetization practices.
 If your game depends on audio you don't have rights to use, includes copyrighted characters without permission, or implements gambling-like mechanics for real money, it will be rejected.

 The policy review extends beyond surface-level content to include how games are structured.
 Games that attempt to bypass Roblox's safety features, exploit platform vulnerabilities, or create experiences that circumvent established rules will fail evaluation.
 This is particularly relevant for developers who've used creative workarounds to implement features Roblox hasn't officially supported.
+The new real-time moderation component means that even after approval, games continue to be monitored for policy compliance during live operation.

 How Do You Submit a Game for Evaluation?